Table of Contents

 Determining eligibility is a complex process, and the ultimate decision is up to the VA.
 But as a general rule, veterans who qualify for VA Aid and Attendance or Housebound benefits can show proof of eligibility on three different levels – service, clinical and financial.

 The first step is defining and documenting your active duty military service.
-The VA stipulates that if you served on active duty in the U.S. military for at least 90 consecutive days, with at least one of those days being during wartime, you can be eligible for Aid and Attendance benefits.
+The VA stipulates that if you served on active duty in the U.S. military for at least 90 consecutive days, with at least one of those days being during wartime, you can be eligible for Aid and Attendance benefits as a wartime veteran.
 It’s important to note that this doesn’t necessarily mean that you had to have served in a combat zone during your time of service.

 Clinical eligibility criteria include those outlined above, which establish the case that you must have assistance from another person in order to safely and consistently complete day-to-day activities.

 The final category of eligibility is financial – to be considered eligible for VA Aid and Attendance benefits, you must show financial need.
-Veterans Affairs outlines specific criteria related both to annual income and to a total net worth limit that a claimant must meet to qualify.
+Veterans Affairs outlines specific criteria related both to annual income and to a total net worth limit that a claimant must meet to qualify for an aid attendance benefit.

 What is the Income Limit for VA Aid and Attendance?